Security¶

 Compiled Python binaries (built with Nuitka --onefile) are frequently flagged as malicious by heuristic AV engines.
 The onefile packaging technique (self-extracting archive with embedded Python runtime) triggers generic “packed/suspicious” signatures.
 This is a known issue across the Nuitka ecosystem.

-The scan-virustotal job in release.yaml uploads all compiled binaries to VirusTotal on every release.
+The scan-virustotal job in _release-engine.yaml uploads all compiled binaries to VirusTotal on every release.
 This seeds AV vendor databases to reduce false positive rates for downstream distributors (Chocolatey, Scoop, etc.).

 When a release is flagged, the /av-false-positive skill generates per-vendor submission files with pre-written text and form field mappings.
 The vendor details below document the process for manual reference.